-Enhanced-video Streaming: As your instructor, I place heavy emphasis on Individual class participation.
-There will be sixteen graded collaborative meetings and they have a total value of 100 points.
-The interactive component to this course is critical.
-It will enhance your reasoning skills, which is very important to the counseling process.
-Your participation will facilitate others enhancing his or her reasoning skills from drawing from your rich experience(s).
-The intercultural experiences of students add tremendously to everyone's learning in class.
-Our live online streaming interaction will provide us the opportunity to review the week's theme of instruction and will also help to alleviate any issues or answer any questions that often arise when taking online coursework.
-I will ask many open-ended questions to elicit responses.
+Enhanced Video Streaming: As your instructor, I place a strong emphasis on individual class participation.
+There will be sixteen graded collaborative meetings, with a total value of 100 points.
+The interactive component of this course is essential; it will enhance your reasoning skills, which are vital to the counseling process.
+Your participation will help others improve their reasoning skills by drawing from your rich experiences.
+The diverse intercultural experiences of students contribute significantly to everyone's learning in class.
+Our live online streaming interaction will provide us the opportunity to review the week's theme of instruction and will also help address any issues or answer any questions that often arise during online coursework.
+I will ask many open-ended questions to encourage responses.
 Students will be required to participate in every classroom session.

-Collaborate Ultra is a web-based system used for real-time connection.
+Collaborate Ultra is a web-based system that is used to connect people in real time.
 You can access the Collaborate Ultra feature by:

 - 1. Log into Blackboard. - 2.
 Select Course number and name. - 3.
 View you Menu on the Left-hand side of the main course page. - 4.
 Select "Zoom" under the "Assignment" Sub Menu. - 5.
-Turn on the video by depressing the Camera icon and do the same for the microphone when speaking ONLY.
+Turn on the video bye depressing the Camera icon and do the same for the microphone when speaking ONLY.

-Frequent "Lost connection" is NOT acceptable, and the student will be required to go to the computer lab located at the closest SRSU-RGC university site for the remainder of the semester after two class periods of lost connectivity difficulties.
-Such disconnection issues interrupt the class dynamics and will not be accepted.
-Each student is encouraged to take his or her computer hardware to the IT department to assess compatibility before classes begin to ensure standards for connectivity are acceptable.
-Students are also encouraged to provide the IT representative with the type of home internet service provider and specifications to determine if acceptable for collaborate ultra-connectivity.
-It is also recommended that your home network usage be limited to your use to prevent slowing the home network connectivity.
-For example, make sure others including yourself, disconnect Wi-Fi from cell phones and other programs that slow home network connection.
+Frequent "Lost connection" issues are NOT acceptable, and the student will be required to go to the computer lab at the nearest SRSU-RGC university site for the remainder of the semester after two class periods of connectivity difficulties.
+Such disconnection problems disrupt class dynamics and will not be tolerated.
+Each student is encouraged to take their computer hardware to the IT department for compatibility assessment before classes begin, ensuring that connectivity standards are met.
+Students should also inform the IT representative about their home internet service provider and its specifications to determine if it is suitable for collaborative ultra-connectivity.
+Additionally, it is recommended that home network usage be limited to personal use to avoid slowing down the home network connection.
+For example, ensure that others, including yourself, disconnect Wi-Fi from cell phones and other devices that may slow the home network connection.